blockchainmanc/timesafe-vue/README.md

 #### Tech overview

-A smart contract and Dapp for [Ethereum](https://www.ethereum.org/) compatible blockchains.
+A smart contract that implements a "Time Safe" in code complemented with a Dapp for working with the contract on [Ethereum](https://www.ethereum.org/) compatible blockchains.

 The smart contract is developed in [Solidity](https://solidity.readthedocs.io/en/develop/) programming language.

 The [Truffle](http://truffleframework.com/) framework is used to manage, migrate, and test the smart contract.

-The project also contains a Dapp (think blockchain webapp) that interacts with the smart contract via [Web3Js](https://github.com/ethereum/wiki/wiki/JavaScript-API).
+The project Dapp (think blockchain webapp) interacts with the smart contract via [Web3Js](https://github.com/ethereum/wiki/wiki/JavaScript-API).
 The Dapp utilises the [VueJs](https://vuejs.org/) Javascript framework for building the Dapp's single page structure.

-[Webpack](https://webpack.js.org/) is used to bundle assets.
+[Webpack](https://webpack.js.org/) is used to bundle assets for development and production.
 This tool is also utilised for running the local development server.
-See the Dapp's README for specifics on the running the Dapp with [Truffle](http://truffleframework.com/)

 ## Local development dependencies